• Skip to main content

 “BT” stands for “Build and Transport.”
 And it traces its roots to Japan, in 1946.
 By 1948, the company had “produce[d] the first hydraulic hand pallet truck and the standard Euro pallet.”
 That was followed by “the first driverless truck” in 1978.

 By 1997, BT acquired the Raymond brand of lift trucks.
-And in 2000, Toyota acquired BT (and Raymond, in turn).
-Thus today, BT exists under the Toyota "umbrella" of material handling companies.
+In 2000, Toyota acquired BT (and Raymond, in turn).
+Thus today, BT exists under the Toyota “umbrella” of material handling companies.

 Through its partnership with Toyota and Raymond, BT offers a range of electric lift trucks including reach trucks, order pickers, pallet trucks, and stackers.